 On January 19, 2022, a purported stockholder of Ionis filed a stockholder derivative complaint in the Delaware Court of Chancery captioned Leo Shumacher, et al. v.
 Joseph Loscalzo, et al., C.A.
-No. 2022-0059, or the "Action."
-The complaint names as defendants the current members of Ionis' board of directors, collectively the "Directors".
-The company is a nominal defendant.
-Plaintiff asserts a breach of fiduciary duty claim against the Directors for awarding and receiving allegedly excessive compensation.
-Plaintiff also asserts an unjust enrichment claim against the non-employee Directors as a result of the compensation they received.
+No. 2022-0059, or the "Shumacher Action."
+The complaint names the Board as defendants and names Ionis as a nominal defendant.
+The Shumacher Action Plaintiff asserts a breach of fiduciary duty claim against the Board for awarding and receiving allegedly excessive compensation.
+The Shumacher Action Plaintiff also asserts an unjust enrichment claim against the non-executive directors as a result of the compensation they received.
 The complaint seeks, among other things, damages, restitution, attorneys' fees and costs, and such other relief as deemed just and proper by the court.
-The defendants have indicated they intend to file a motion to dismiss the claim, however no briefing schedule has been set.
+On March 18, 2022, Ionis and the Board moved to dismiss the complaint.
+On May 24, 2022, the parties entered into a Stipulation and Agreement of Compromise, Settlement and Release.
+On July 18, 2022, Ionis filed a Form 8-K disclosing the pending settlement and attaching the Notice of Pendency of Settlement of Action.
+The Court has scheduled a hearing for September 21, 2022, to consider whether the terms of the settlement should be approved.
+We and our Board have denied, and continue to deny, any and all allegations of wrongdoing or liability asserted in the Shumacher Action.